Sequoiadendron giganteum: Distribution

-Historic range
+Pre-historic range

 While the present day distribution of this species is limited to a small area of California, it was once much more widely distributed in prehistoric times, and was a reasonably common species in North American and Eurasian coniferous forests until its range was greatly reduced by the last ice age.
 Older fossil specimens reliably identified as giant sequoia have been found in Cretaceous era sediments from a number of sites in North America and Europe, and even as far afield as New Zealand and Australia.

 Artificial groves

 In 1974, a group of giant sequoias was planted by the United States Forest Service in the San Jacinto Mountains of Southern California in the immediate aftermath of a wildfire that left the landscape barren.
-The giant sequoias were rediscovered in 2008 by botanist Rudolf Schmid and his daughter Mena Schmidt while hiking on Black Mountain Trail through Hall Canyon.
+The giant sequoias were rediscovered in 2008 by botanist Rudolf Schmidt and his daughter Mena Schmidt while hiking on Black Mountain Trail through Hall Canyon.
 Black Mountain Grove is home to over 150 giant sequoias, some of which stand over 6.1 m tall.
 This grove is not to be confused with the Black Mountain Grove in the southern Sierra.
 Nearby Lake Fulmor Grove is home to seven giant sequoias, the largest of which is 20 m tall.
 The two groves are located approximately 175 mi southeast of the southernmost naturally occurring giant sequoia grove, Deer Creek Grove.

 It was later discovered that the United States Forest Service had planted giant sequoias across Southern California.
 However, the giant sequoias of Black Mountain Grove and nearby Lake Fulmor Grove are the only ones known to be reproducing and propagating free of human intervention.
 The conditions of the San Jacinto Mountains mimic those of the Sierra Nevada, allowing the trees to naturally propagate throughout the canyon.